Alan's Meccano pages

 THE NINETEEN SIXTIES

-The nineteen sixties brought many changes for the Meccano Company including serious financial problems.
+new colours 1964The nineteen sixties brought many changes for the Meccano Company including serious financial problems.
 In 1962 there was new packaging for Meccano sets and completely new manuals using exploded diagrams, instead of photographs and lengthy text.
 The sets however were changed very little in their parts content although several new parts were introduced at this time including narrow strips and plastic flexible plates.
 Narrow strips had been first shown in a 1920's manual see 1929 Level Luffing Crane but were not put into production for nearly 40 years!In the August 1964 Meccano Magazine there was a dramatic change in the colours announced, these became black, yellow and aluminium this followed the take over of the Meccano company by Lines Bros. the makers of Triang Toys.
 Advertised as the "New Look Meccano", the 1- 10 sets were now themed with names such as "Site Engineering" and "Breakdown Crew set" although the set numbers were also retained.
 The illustration on the right it from a publicity brochure advertising the new sets and colours.
 The conversion sets continued to be available although the 9a was dropped in 1966.
 The aluminium finish was not at all durable and in 1967 the parts in this finish were instead zinc plated, parts in these colours continued until 1970.
 The contents of the sets remained much the same as they had been in the previous post war ranges although the packaging and instruction manuals changed several times.Many of the models involved tight bending of the new plastic plates but they were just not robust enough to straighten out or bend in another way.
 In an interesting throw back to the past Meccano, introduced a steam engine in 1965 produced for them by Malins makers of Mamod steam engines.
 There had been Meccano steam engines in the past notably the 1929 engine with a vertical boiler, the Mamod made engine was similar but with a horizontal boiler.
 In 1965 a new Meccano motor the "Powerdrive" was introduced, the motor had a six speed gear box and was originally sold and advertised in the MM as the Monoperm "Richard I" these motors were made in Germany.
 Meccano also continued the production of the E15R and two clockwork motors the linage dated back to the nineteen thirties.

-This post war period cannot be left without one of the most enduring images ever produced by Meccano and recognisable to any "Meccano Boy" brought up in the 1950s.
+No 10 Digger Ad This post war period cannot be left without one of the most enduring images ever produced by Meccano and recognisable to any "Meccano Boy" brought up in the 1950s.
 The illustration is of a block setting crane by W.H.Pinyon an illustrator who's work was commissioned by the Meccano company for their cover designs and advertising over many years.
 The crane in the illustration was used on manuals from 1948 - 1955.
 Although similar in many ways to the "Super Model plan", the Giant Bock-setting Crane, produced in the inter-war years has different proportions, the rear boom of the crane for one thing is shorter.
 This may well be artistic licence enabling the composition to be correct.

 W.H.
 Pinyon sometimes took things a bit too far though, a 1950's Hornby Dublo advertisement shows pipe smoking Dad with five fingers in addition to his thumb!
 No instructions were ever published for the block setting crane as illustrated by Meccano Ltd. however MW Mail Order have published a Model Plan 143 by Bill Steele based on Pinyon's iconic illustration giving the history and full building instructions.
 The model by the way could not be built with the parts in the number ten set!
-Another well know W.H.Pinyon illustration featuring the 1954 number 10 set mechanical loader is shown on the right. |
+Another well know W.H.Pinyon illustration featuring the 1954 number 10 set mechanical loader is shown on the right.

-THE NINETEEN SEVENTIES TO THE NINETIES
+[*] THE NINETEEN SEVENTIES TO THE NINETIES 1970 ten set

 The Illustration shown left of the boy with the large sets is taken from an early 1970s promotional leaflet and shows the No.9 and No.10 sets the largest available at that time.
 Described in the leaflet as, " 9 and 10 the big sets for the boy who has everything! " Although in reality these sets were aimed more at the growing adult hobby market.
 Although Triang had taken over Meccano in 1964 the name of the company had remained as Meccano Ltd. but in 1970 it became Meccano Triang Ltd. In the same year the colours were again changed this time to blue, yellow and zinc.
 A new range of sets were introduced the large number 9 set was discontinued and all the sets in the range moved up "0" becoming "1" and therefore "8" became "9" each set had a few changes of parts, the number ten outfit remained in production, largely unchanged.
 In France the colours were changed from blue and gold to the same colours as those from Liverpool.
 In 1971 there was another change in ownership of Meccano in the UK when it became part of Airfix, makers of Britain's most well known plastic kits and house hold goods.

 1973 saw the introduction of Meccano Highway and Army Multikits, these were sets with standard parts finished in special colours.
 The sets came with a ready made metal cab in two parts, wide plastic wheels and colourful stickers, enabling a wide range of service vehicles to be built.
 An attractive crane set with all yellow parts was also introduced around this time with a new small 6-12 volt motor included in the set.
 Interestingly these sets were produced in a deeper shade of yellow than the colour in the standard range of sets.
-In many areas though quality was reduced with more plastic plates in the sets, many former brass parts were now plated alloy or steel.The sets and parts suffered too from very poor quality control and there were many returns of stock because of the poor zinc plating which left parts with a white powdery coating.
+In many areas though quality was reduced with more plastic plates in the sets, many former brass parts were now plated alloy or steel.The sets and parts suffered too from very poor quality control and there were many returns of stock because of the poor zinc plating which left parts with a white 1977 BOX LID GIRL BOYpowdery coating.
 In 1977 new packaging was introduced shown on the left, in keeping with the times it was unisex with pictures of both boys and girls of different age groups going up though the set range.
 Pity she has a sewing machine he has a steam engine.
 However policy changes at Binns Road meant the sets were very short lived.

 A major change came in 1978 when the old set range, 0 - 10 that went all the way back to the 1930's, was abandoned.
 In its place a series of five sets 1- 5 were introduced in new dark blue and deep yellow colours.
 The enamelled finish on these parts was far superior to the previous zinc plate.
 Two extension sets were also available "S" and "L" .
 In a rather belated break with tradition the sets had a range of parts totally unrelated to those in all previous series of sets.
 Many of the parts included had only ever been available in the much larger sets one notable omission from all the new sets was part 52 the 5x11 hole base plate that had featured in every set from the earliest days.
 One welcome addition were wider "Road Wheels" with a stylish mag alloy look but they used nine separate parts.
-It had taken Meccano a long time to recognise that the tin wheels and the later but similar plastic wheels in the sets looked more like those found on vehicles from the 1920's.
+It had taken Meccano a long time to recognise1978 set L that the tin wheels and the later but similar plastic wheels in the sets looked more like those found on vehicles from the 1920's.
 In 1979 another new construction set was introduced "Space 2501" the parts were mainly white.The Meccano L extension set right is from the 1978 range.
 I bought this several years after the closure of the Binns Road factory, it was hidden on the bottom shelf of a toy shop in Cornwall, the owner sadly did not even know it was there.
 I have always liked this colour scheme but it never had a chance to become popular.
 The stock car below was featured on the box lid of the number 3 set and shows the effective use of the new multi part wheels.

 The number 9 ( before 1970 the number 8) and 10 sets were still available in wooden cabinets but now in the new colours with more or less the same range of parts as the previous colours.
 The 10 set was however in an inferior three drawer cabinet with vacuum moulded dividers and cost around £350.
 Not many of these sets were sold as a result there are very few around today on the second hand market.